Carbon offset: what is it and how does it work?

 A carbon offsetting project implemented in a developed country cannot always be subject to the generation of carbon credits.
 A reforestation project implemented in the UK, for example, reduces emissions by absorbing CO2 but it is already accounted for in the national reduction targets of the UK government and, therefore, cannot be the subject of carbon credits.

-How to offset your carbon footprint with Selectra?
+How to offset your carbon footprint?

 The Gandhi project is the construction of a wind farm in India in order to develop green energy and accompany the country on its energy transition journey.
 Up until now, the project has avoided the emission of more than 33,000 tonnes of CO2 through the production of 36 GWh (36 million kWh) of green electricity.